How To Get Better At Writing: 18 Practical Tips

 • If going on a trip, ask kids to help with the checklist or instructions.

-Best for: grades 5-9 and older students
+Best for: students in grades 5-9 and adults

 You get good at writing when writing becomes more meaningful, when there’s a real audience involved.